Multi-object filtering with stochastic populations: DISP filter: time prediction

-It is formative to write explicitly the evolution of the probability of presence of a target $y \in Y_{t-1}$ in the scene: \begin{property} Let $y \in Y_{t-1}$.
-The probability of presence of the predicted track is found to be
+Note that the prediction step \eqref{eq:prediction_track_detail} applies to all targets, regardless of their distinguishability.
+It is formative to write explicitly the evolution of the probability of presence of a target in the scene: \begin{property} Let $i \in \Ibb_{t-1}$.
+The probability of presence of the predicted target $i$ is found to be